📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Clyde!
 Clyde is an outgoing, explorer type leopard gecko.
 He has a strong personality and tells you when he dislikes something (or doesn’t want to do something).
 He is a talker and fast to acclimate to new places.
 Although he likes to be out, he is less into petting and handling.
 He would rather sit on you or free roam.
 Clyde would be great for someone who wants a more active gecko.
+Clyde will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45